Frequently Asked Questions

 No.

-The access road from the Front gate into the property is unsealed but generally accessible by 2WD.
+The access road from the front gate into the property is unsealed but generally accessible by 2WD.

-Please contact the station on 08 89530477 for a road report if the weather is unseasonally wet!.
+Please contact the station on 08 89530477 for a road report if the weather is unseasonally wet!

-There's always a way to make your visit to the Central Desert a true - "Outback Experience!"
+If needed, we can collect you from the front gate on one of the station vehicles.
+There's always a way to make your visit to the Central Desert a true Outback experience!

 Refunds